pygame-community/pygame-ce/docs/reST/ref/math.rst

    .. attribute:: angle

-      | :sl:`Gives the angle of the vector in degrees, relative to the X-axis, normalized to the interval (-180, 180].`
+      | :sl:`Gives the angle of the vector in degrees, relative to the X-axis, normalized to the interval [-180, 180].`

       Read-only attribute representing the angle of the vector in degrees relative to the X-axis.
-This angle is normalized to the interval (-180, 180].
+This angle is normalized to the interval [-180, 180].

-      Usage: Accessing `angle` provides the current angle of the vector in degrees within the specified range.
+      Usage: Accessing `angle` provides the current angle of the vector in degrees within the predefined range of [-180, 180].

    .. attribute:: angle_rad

-      | :sl:`Gives the angle of the vector in radians, relative to the X-axis, normalized to the interval (-π, π].`
+      | :sl:`Gives the angle of the vector in radians, relative to the X-axis, normalized to the interval [-π, π].`

       Read-only attribute representing the angle of the vector in radians relative to the X-axis.
-This value is equivalent to the `angle` attribute converted to radians and is normalized to the interval (-π, π].
+This value is equivalent to the `angle` attribute converted to radians and is normalized to the interval [-π, π].

-      Usage: Accessing `angle_rad` provides the current angle of the vector in radians within the specified range.
+      Usage: Accessing `angle_rad` provides the current angle of the vector in radians within the predefined range of [-π, π].

    .. ## pygame.math.Vector2 ##